 Preparing Students, Supporting Extension

 North Carolina community college students from participating institutions can access CALS courses through a local faculty moderator.
 Community college faculty can access courses by applying to be a moderator and attending a three-day intensive training.
-Students can take CALS Online Academy courses they can use to fulfill CC degrees and transfer to an NC State four-year program.
+Students can take CALS Online courses they can use to fulfill CC degrees and transfer to an NC State four-year program.

 Extension Agents and Staff

 Extension agents and staff can take self-paced introductory courses in key CALS disciplines.
 Self-paced courses fit the demands of working professionals– there are no deadlines and no requirements to enroll during a typical semester period.

 Note: These courses do not count toward the college course credits you receive every year.
 They are available to you for free when you need them.

 The general public can access self-paced introductory classes in key CALS disciplines.
 Self-paced trainings fit the demands of working professionals, with no deadlines and no requirements to enroll during a typical semester period.